| Previous Page | Next Page | Index

 End of the year 1798 remains stationed off Alexandria.

-30 Nov 1799, Portsmouth, lately returned from the Mediterranean came into harbour to be paid off.
+30 Nov 1799 has come into Portsmouth harbour to be paid off.

 Circa 24 Mar to 26 Apr 1800 Lieutenant W. De Busk, from the Goliath, Second Lieutenant, vice Lt.
 John Price ; and Lieutenant Edward More, First, vice Lt.
 H. Martin, made Master and Commander.